Ahmed-M-Osman1/wamppy/README.md

 You have to create the databases for dev and test.

-1- `psql -U postgres` connect to the default postgres database as the server's root user
+- Create a postgres user with username postgres and password `postgres`
 - In psql run the following to create a user
-    - `CREATE USER shopping_user WITH PASSWORD 'password123';`
+    - `CREATE USER postgres WITH PASSWORD 'postgres';`

+- `psql -U postgres` first.
+This commened will connect you to the postgres as a root user.
 - In psql run the following to create the dev and test database
     - `CREATE DATABASE shopping;`
     - `CREATE DATABASE shopping_test;`